Arvirargus: Cultural legacy

-The just husband in Geoffrey Chaucer's The Franklin's Tale (one of the Canterbury Tales) is named Arveragus; however, he appears to have little else in common with the figure of Arvirargus.
+The just husband in Geoffrey Chaucer's The Franklin's Tale (one of the Canterbury Tales) is named Arveragus; however, he appears to have little else in common with the figure of Arviragus.

-Arvirargus is a character in William Shakespeare's play Cymbeline.
+Arviragus is a character in William Shakespeare's play Cymbeline.
 He and his brother Guiderius had been kidnapped in childhood by Belarius, a nobleman wrongly banished by Cymbeline, and brought up in secret in Wales, but are reunited with their father and sister Imogen in time for the Roman invasion.

 The records of Henry Herbert (Master of the Revels) show that a play called Arviragus was performed at the Court of Charles I on 26 and 27 December 1636.